The Tragedy of Mathematics in Russia: The Case Against Luzin

+Tsunami swept over the Russian mathematical community in 1999 after publication of the complete shorthand notes of the meetings of the notorious emergency Commission of the Academy of Sciences of the USSR on the case of Academician Luzin~\cite{Case}.
+Soon the article \cite{Lorentz} appeared in the USA which revealed the personal testimony of G.~G. Lorentz (1910--2006) about the mathematical life of that time in the USSR.\endnote{I am very grateful to Professor W.~A.~J. Luxemburg for attracting my attention to the inadvertent omission of a reference to \cite{Lorentz} in the draft of this paper.}

-The Commission was convened after the article ``Enemies under the Mask of a Soviet Citizen'' in the {\it Pravda} newspaper on July~3, 1936.
+The Commission for the ``hearing of the case of Ac[ademician] Luzin'' was convened by the Presidium of the Academy of Sciences of the USSR after the article ``Enemies under the Mask of a Soviet Citizen'' in the {\it Pravda} newspaper on July~3, 1936.

 Luzin was accused of all theoretically possible instances of misconduct in science and depicted as an enemy that combined ``moral unscrupulousness and scientific dishonesty with deeply concealed enmity and hatred to every bit of the Soviet life.''
+It was alleged that he publishes ``would-be scientific papers,'' ``feels no shame in declaring the discoveries of his students to be his own achievements,'' and stands close to the ideology of the ``black hundred'', orthodoxy, and monarchy ``fascist-type modernized but slightly.''
+The closing of the lampoon read:

+\begin{itemize} \item[]{ The Soviet scientific community tears away from you the mask of an honest scientist, leaving you in the altogether, and so you appear before the eyes of the world as a paltry individual who pretends to champion ``pure science'' but betrays the interests of science, merchandizing it to appease you former bosses---the present-day masters, of faschistoid science.
+The Soviet community will perceive the story about Academician Luzin as another object-lesson of the fact that the adversary never lays down his arms, that he camouflages himself more skilfully, that the methods of his mimicry becomes more diverse, and that vigilance remains the most demanded trait of every Bolshevik and every Soviet citizen. } \end{itemize}

-It was alleged that he publishes ``would-be scientific papers,'' ``feels no shame in declaring the discoveries of his students to be his own achievements,'' stands close to the ideology of the ``black hundred'', orthodoxy, and monarchy ``fascist-type modernized but slightly.''
-All Russian scientists of the elder generation knew about the {\it Pravda\/} editorial and the savage dissolution of ``luzinism.''
-The newly-published archive files open to the public that some students of Luzin were the active participants of the political assault on their teacher.
-The key role was played by P.~S. Aleksandroff who headed the Moscow topological school.
-Also active at the meetings of the Commission were A.~N. Kolmogorov, L.~A. Lyusternik, A.~Ya.
-Khinchin, and L.~G. Shnirelman.
-The political attacks on Luzin were vigorously supported by members of the Commission S.~L.~Sobolev (1907--1989) and O.~Yu.
-Schmidt (1891--1956).
-A.~N. Krylov (1863--1945) and S.~N. Bernstein revealed valor in the vigorous defence of Luzin.
-The final clause of the official Resolution of the Commission read as follows: ``Everything of the above, summarizing the overwhelming material evidence in possession of the Academy of Sciences, completely ascertains the characteristics of Luzin in the {\it Pravda\/} newspaper.''
+All Russian scientists of the elder generation knew about the {\it Pravda\/} editorial and the savage dissolution of ``Luzinism.''
+There was no denying that the initiation of the campaign for discrediting Luzin was carried out by the symbiosis of the party and repressive machinery of the USSR.
+Behind the scenes of the campaign loomed the grim figures of E.~N. Kolman (1892--1979) and L.~Z. Mekhlis (1889--1953), typical representatives of the {\it Oprichnina\/} of the Stalinist epoch.
+The former was Head of the Department of Science of the Moscow Committee of the All-Union Communist Party (Bolsheviks), while the latter was Editor-in-Chief of {\it Pravda}.